 Resisting the pressure to conform

-“Parents must understand that this generation of girls is facing unprecedented pressure from peers and marketers,” says Rachel SimmonsOpens in new window🔗, best-selling author of Odd Girl Out and co-founder of Girls Leadership Institute.Opens in new window🔗 “[These] are powerful forces that push [girls] to want to fit in.”
+“Parents must understand that this generation is facing unprecedented pressure from peers and marketers,” says Rachel Simmons, best-selling author of Odd Girl Out and co-founder of Girls Leadership Institute. “[These] are powerful forces that push [girls] to want to fit in.”

-How can parents help girls strike the balance between managing the pressure to fit in and the desire to pursue a unique personal style?
+How can parents help young people strike the balance between managing the negative peer pressure to fit in and the importance of learning how to find your own style?

 Trend-following versus personal style

-Playing with trends can be fun.
-But when girls copy a look because their friends wear it (or the fashion and beauty pages dictate it), they may be “on trend” – but that’s not the same as having their own style.
+Experimenting with trends can be fun.
+But when young people copy a look because their friends wear it (or the fashion and beauty pages dictate it), they may be “on trend” – but that’s not the same as having their own style.

-“Girls often say they like to express themselves and be unique,” says Alison Deyette🔗, TV host, stylist, and lifestyle expert, “but when they actually stand with their friends, they all look the same”.
-She explains that girls often blindly follow fashion rather than learning how to incorporate aspects of a trend into their own signature look.
+“Girls often say they like to express themselves and be unique,” says Alison Deyette, TV host, stylist, and lifestyle expert, “but when they actually stand with their friends, they all look the same”.
+She explains that young people often feel pressured to follow fashion rather than learning how to find your personal style amongst the trends.

 Unique style spotting